Gish: Recording

 (Corgan) wanted to make everything sound amazing and see how far he could take it; really spend time on the production and the performances.
 For me that was a godsend because I was used to doing records for all the indie labels and we only had budgets for three or four days.
 Having that luxury to spend hours on a guitar tone or tuning the drums or working on harmonies and textural things...
 I was over the moon to think I had found a comrade-in-arms who wanted to push me, and who really wanted me to push him.

 The inclusion of a massive production style reminiscent of ELO and Queen was unusual for an independent band at the time.
 Whereas many albums at the time used drum sampling and processing, Gish used unprocessed drum recordings, and an exacting, unique guitar sound.
 Corgan also performed nearly all of the guitar and bass parts on the record, which was confirmed by Vig in a later interview.

 The album's sessions, lasting 30 working days, were brisk by Pumpkins' standards, largely because of the group's inexperience.
-The recording sessions put an intense strain on the band, with bassist D'arcy Wretzky later commenting that she did not know how the band survived it, and Corgan explaining he suffered a nervous breakdown.
+The majority of D'arcy Wretzky's bass lines and James Iha's guitar parts were re-recorded by Corgan using their instruments.
+The recording sessions put an intense strain on the band, with Wretzky later commenting that she did not know how the band survived it, and Corgan asserting he suffered a nervous breakdown.